Missing Ugandan Olympic athlete spotted on camera at Nagoya Station

-A man believed to be a Ugandan athlete who went missing last week from his pre-Olympic training camp in western Japan has been spotted on surveillance camera at JR Nagoya Station, about 200 kilometers from where he was staying, a police source said Monday.
+A man believed to be a Ugandan athlete who went missing last week from his pre-Olympic training camp in western Japan has been spotted on a surveillance camera at JR Nagoya Station, about 200 kilometers from where he had been staying, a police source said Monday.

-Julius Ssekitoleko, a weightlifter who was staying in Izumisano, Osaka Prefecture, went missing on Friday, and the city and his team have been looking for him with help from the police.
+Julius Ssekitoleko, a weightlifter who was staying in Izumisano, Osaka Prefecture, went missing Friday after leaving a note at his hotel saying he wanted to work in Japan because life in his home country was difficult.
+The city and his team have been looking for him with help from the police.

-He had purchased a bullet train ticket to Nagoya after leaving a note at his hotel saying he wanted to work in Japan, according to Izumisano officials.
+He purchased a ticket to Nagoya on Friday morning, Izumisano officials said.
+He had a mobile phone but his passport was kept by the Ugandan team, which arrived in Japan on June 19, about one month ahead of the opening of the Olympics.

+A man resembling Ssekitoleko was captured walking around inside the station on a security camera, said the source, without disclosing on which day.
+Nagoya is the prefectural capital of Aichi, where about 150 Ugandan people — the second-largest Ugandan community in Japan — were living as of late last year, according to government data released Friday.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.